WRF-CMake/wrf/doc/cmake/INSTALL.md

 git clone https://github.com/WRF-CMake/wrf.git
 cd WRF
 mkdir build && cd build
-cmake -G "MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=<install_directory> ..
+cmake -GNinja -DCMAKE_INSTALL_PREFIX=<install_directory> ..
-make install
+cmake --install .
 ```
 The folder `<install_directory>` now contains the WRF installation and is ready to use.
-If your system has enough memory you can enable parallel compilation with `make install -j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.
+By default Ninja runs in parallel.
+If your system does not have enough memory you can restrict the number of parallel processes with the `-j` flag.
+For example, to compile with 2 parallel processes run `cmake --install . -j 2`.

 #### Build WRF-CMake with MPI support
 Open an MSYS2 **MinGW 64-bit** shell and run: